 - Death of party during change of assessment proceedings

 The Registrar uses an administrative formula to make a child support assessment.
 The administrative formula is explained in 2.4.
 However, if parents or children have special circumstances, the administrative formula may not provide a fair level of child support.
 CSA Act Part 6A provides a means for the Registrar to administratively change a child support assessment to reflect the special circumstances of a case.

-The Registrar can only change an assessment if one or more of 10 listed reasons (see 2.6.2) is established in the special circumstances of the case (sections 98C and 117(2)).
-If one of the reasons for a change of assessment is established, the Registrar must also consider whether changing the assessment would be 'just and equitable' (2.6.17) and 'otherwise proper' (2.6.18) (section 98C(1)).
+The Registrar or a court can only change an assessment if one or more of 10 listed reasons (2.6.2) is established in the special circumstances of the case (sections 98C and 117(2)).
+If one of the reasons for a change of assessment is established, the Registrar or a court must also consider whether changing the assessment would be 'just and equitable' (2.6.17) and 'otherwise proper' (2.6.18) (sections 98C(1) and 117(1)).

 Change of assessment application from either parent or a non-parent carer

 If a person thinks that they have special circumstances that make their child support assessment unfair, they can apply to the Registrar for a change to their assessment (section 98B).